moleculerjs/site/source/docs/serializers.md

     serializer: new ProtoBufSerializer()
 });
 ```
+{% note info Depedencies %}
+To use this serializer install the `protobufjs` module with `npm install protobufjs --save` command.
+{% endnote %}

 ## Custom serializer
 You can also create your custom serializer module.
 We recommend you that copy the source of [JSONSerializer](src/serializers/json.js) and implement the `serialize` and `deserialize` methods.